Complete Dentures Short Question and Answers

 Answer:

-• It is defined as that portion of a surface of a denture that extends in an occlusal direction from the border of the denture and includes the palatal surfaces
+• The Polished Surface is defined as that portion of the surface of a denture that extends in an occlusal direction from the border of the denture and includes the palatal surfaces

-• It is the part of the denture base which is usually polished and it includes the buccal and lingual surfaces of the teeth
+• The Polished Surface is the part of the denture base that is usually polished and it includes the buccal and lingual surfaces of the teeth

-• It refers to the external surfaces of the lingual, buccal, and labial flanges and the external palatal surface of the denture
+• Polished Surface refers to the external surfaces of the lingual, buccal, and labial flanges and the external palatal surface of the denture

-• It should be well polished and smooth to avoid the collection of food debris
+• The Polished Surface should be well polished and smooth to avoid the collection of food debris

-• It should be harmonious with the oral structures
+• The Polished Surface should be harmonious with the oral structures

 • They should not interfere with the action of oral mus- culture